NataliiaShevchenko620/Crowdfunding_ETL/README.md

 - `/Resources`: A directory containing both source and produced data, including `contacts.xlsx` and `crowdfunding.xlsx`, these Excel files serve as the data sources from which the ETL process extracts information.
 The CSV files are results of the ETL work.

+- `/Screenshots`: A directory containing screenshots of SELECT queries to PostgreSQL tables to prove that daat was loaded to the database successfully

 ```
 /Crowdfunding_ETL
 |-- /Resources